 - II.
 Weekly Readings and Blackboard Postings.
 Post online a short reflection about an assigned reading.
 Assigned readings are posted weekly by the instructor and include sections from the textbook (Komives), journal articles, and/or articles from The Chronicle of Higher Education.
 Instructor may use your posting for discussion in a future class.
 You may also be directed by the instructor to react to another student's posting.
-Ideas for how to frame your reflection/posting are supplied in the "EDLD 7230 Article Review / Questions" form (last page of this Syllabus).
+Ideas for how to frame your reflection/posting are supplied in the "EDLD 7230 Questions" form (last page of this Syllabus).
 You do not have to submit this form. - III.
 Quizzes.
-There will be three (3) online quizzes, approximately every three weeks.
-These are short assessments based only on the previous week's content, including online "lectures," articles, and the main text ("Komives"). - IV.
+There will be four (4) online quizzes, approximately every three weeks.
+These are short assessments based only on the previous weeks' content, including online "lectures," articles, and the main text ("Komives"). - IV.
 Presentation based on "Job One" chapter.
-Students shall prepare an online slide presentation (using Camtasia or other software) based on one the chapters in the "Job One" text.
-The chapter will be negotiated-assigned at the second in-class meeting of the semester.
+Students shall prepare an online slide presentation (using Adobe Presenter, Camtasia, or other software) based on one the chapters in the "Job One" text.
+The chapter will be negotiated-assigned at the 2/16 class meeting (Week 6).
 The use of a metaphor and/or conceptual framework should be included in the presentation.
-The use of metaphors and conceptual frameworks will be discussed in class (including examples). - V. Final Exam.
+Metaphors and conceptual frameworks will be discussed in class (including examples). - V. Final Exam.
 A final exam will be administered online in Blackboard during the final week of classes.
 The exam will include multiple choice, short answer, and essay questions.